 She opened the door, it was still raining outside and she walked right into the rain.
 Paras immediately got up from his chair and reached out for the door, “Common Maya come in, you may get cold.”
 He ordered.
 Maya ignored every word came from his mouth and opened her arms wider allowing rain to fall on her face.
 Paras started to search for the umbrella, he couldn’t find one, he just stepped out of the house and caught Maya by her hand and screamed, “Don’t act like a child Maya.”

 “I don’t want to be saved.”

-“At least think about the child you are carrying in your womb, his last gift for you.”
+“At least think about the child you are carrying in your womb, his last gift to you.”